sdafni/qualifier_gateway_ex/README.md

 ### Virtual Keys Configuration

-Create a `keys.json` file with your virtual key mappings:
+Create a `keys.json` in the project folder with your virtual key mappings:

 ```json
 {